 Social Media are drag

 I decided to reduce my presence on social media.
-I’d been doing that on my Instagram profile already, which is now reduced to 9 photos, which are there to show what I last did on my blog.
+I’d been doing that on my Instagram profile already, which I now only use to post a new photo when a new blog post is up.
 I haven’t been using Facebook that much either, but it is starting to be more of a platform of preference for me, because of the interaction.
-But, all in all, less time on social media, more time shooting and working on my website with blog articles.
+But, all in all, less time on social media, more time shooting, and working on my website with blog articles.